fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ![](../../images/9/43.png)

-The cause is the eslint rule [@typescript-eslint/no-unsafe-assignment](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/no-unsafe-assignment.md) that prevents us assigning the fields of a request body to variables.
+The cause is the eslint rule [@typescript-eslint/no-unsafe-assignment](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/no-unsafe-assignment.md) that prevents us from assigning the fields of a request body to variables.

 For the time being, let us just ignore the eslint-rule from the whole file by adding the following as the first line of the file: